City of Fresno cooling centers

 When the weather in the Fresno area gets really hot and we mean really HOT – 105 degrees or hotter, know that there is relief for all.
 The city of Fresno cooling centers are a great place for the community to get relief from the extreme heat of the summer.

-The city of Fresno, California will open their cooling centers the the forecast gets 105 degrees or hotter.
-These Fresno Cooling Centers open around noon until 8:00pm or so.
-You will need to call and check and see which cooling center is the closest to you and what their particular hours are.
+The city of Fresno, California, will open its cooling centers when the forecast gets 105 degrees or hotter.
+These Fresno Cooling Centers are open around noon until 8:00 pm or so.
+You will need to call and check to see which cooling center is closest to you and what their particular hours are.

 – Ted C. Wills Community Center, 770 N. San Pablo